-The treatment of the condition depends on the factors that are responsible for the condition:
+The treatment of the condition depends on the factors that are responsible for the state:

-- For the treatment of iron deficiency anemia, incorporate foods such as low-fat milk and other dairy products, green leafy vegetables, etc. into your diet.
+- To treat iron deficiency anemia, incorporate foods such as low-fat milk and other dairy products, green leafy vegetables, etc., into your diet.
 These foods are rich in vitamin B6 and iron.

 - Increase the intake of dietary fiber.
 Increase the consumption of fresh fruits and fresh vegetables.
-Oats, whole wheat, brown rice, among others, are considered beneficial.
-These help reduce constipation and improve intestinal absorption of iron.
+Oats, whole wheat, and brown rice, among others, are considered beneficial.
+This helps reduce constipation and improve intestinal absorption of iron.

-- The homeopathic remedy Cina is considered beneficial in the treatment of intestinal parasites and worms, which are responsible for hypochromic anemia.
-It is considered that Ferrrum Met and Ferrum Phos stimulate the bone marrow and improve the production of healthy red blood cells.
+- The homeopathic remedy Cina is deemed beneficial in treating intestinal parasites and worms responsible for hypochromic anemia.
+It is believed that Ferrrum Met and Ferrum Phos stimulate the bone marrow and improve the production of healthy red blood cells.

-- Avoid caffeine and nicotine, these interfere with the absorption of iron and produce iron deficiency anemia.
+- Avoid caffeine and nicotine; these interfere with iron absorption and produce iron deficiency anemia.